custom-cards/button-card/README.md

 The `style` object members are:

 - `card`: styles for the card itself.
-Styles that are defined here will be applied to the whole card and it's content, unless redefined in elements below.
+Styles that are defined here will be applied to the whole card and its content, unless redefined in elements below.
 - `icon`: styles for the icon
 - `entity_picture`: styles for the picture (if any)
 - `name`: styles for the name
 - `state`: styles for the state
 - `label`: styles for the label
 - `lock`: styles for the lock icon (see [here](https://github.com/custom-cards/button-card/blob/master/src/styles.ts#L36-L49) for the default style)
-- `custom_fields`: styles for each of your custom field.
+- `custom_fields`: styles for each of your custom fields.
 See [Custom Fields](#custom-fields)

 ```yaml
 - type: custom:button-card